About us

 Academic and Admissions Coordinator

-Abdullah is a graduate of the American University of Iraq, Sulaimani (AUIS) in Medical Laboratory Sciences.
-At AUIS, he has worked as a research assistant at the Institute of Regional & International Studies (IRIS) and as an academic tutor at the Academic Preparatory Program (APP).
-He was a Peace& Conflict Fellow in 2019 with the Global Public Policy Institute (GPPI).
+Abdullah is an alumnus of the American University of Iraq, Sulaimani (AUIS) in Medical Laboratory Sciences.
+At AUIS, he has worked as a research assistant at the Institute of Regional & International Studies (IRIS) and as an ESL & academic skills tutor at the Academic Preparatory Program (APP).
+He was a Peace & Conflict Fellow in 2019 with the Global Public Policy Institute (GPPI) and IRIS.
+He was also a Research & Policy Intern in 2022 with the UK Arts & Humanities Research Council (AHRC) and IRIS.
+In 2023, he was certified by AUIS as a United States International Scholar.

 Huda Ahmed